Created by a Student, for Students

 MONAI Deploy Streamlit apps BraTS Orchestrator Docker containers Inference pipelines DICOM integration

-MONTH 11 January Q4
+WEEK 11 Q4

 Organizing and segmenting a brain MRI longitudinal dataset of pre- and post-treatment brain tumors for treatment response assessment.
 RANO criteria.
 Work with real-world complexity — longitudinal data where the same patient has multiple scans over time.
 Learn the RANO (Response Assessment in Neuro-Oncology) criteria used by clinicians to judge whether tumors are responding, stable, or progressing.